-Love & Pies is a merge game involving the player combining items to finish orders.
+Love & Pies (Trailmix Ltd) is a merge game involving the player combining items to finish orders.
 This takes place on the player’s board, which over time becomes cluttered with items.
 When the player finishes an order they earn gold.
 Gold is then used to progress the mystery story involving the game's main character.
 As the story progresses, the player encounters new objects used for pricier orders.
 In this blog post, we will look into design strategies from Love & Pies which we can apply to our titles.

 Form gameplay experiences with challenging and gratifying moments

 Designers look to create a sort of staircase graph to mold the player's experience.
 We want there to be sequential times of smooth sailing to struggling.
 Love & Pies achieves this through a form of real estate management.
 Creating orders, by design, takes up space on the limited tiled board.
 Looking to complete high-level orders thus entails space management challenges.
 Creating these orders causes claustrophobic situations that are relieved only by completing them.
 This allows players to look forward to finishing challenging orders to free up space and keep merging.

 Player progression is often tied to arbitrary power numbers.
 These simple numeric values denote how strong the player is, or how far a player is in the game.
 One way Love & Pies improves on this is by including world-building as part of the progression.
 The initial state of the bakery is in disarray but over time evolves with the players' decisions.
 This visual representation of progress also offers a way for player personalization.
 The bakery transforming from a decrepit building to a customer-serving eatery is impactful.
 Players can look at the rooms that are still in need of work and generate a sense of wonder to continue playing.